-Table 96 - Error Properties for Job Failed to Start
+Table 102 - Error Properties for Job Failed to Start

-Property Value Description CIMSTATUSCODE 1 (CIM_ERR_FAILED) Existence is required ERROR_TYPE 8 (Oversubscription Error) Existence is required ERROR_SOURCE Reference to Job instance which failed to start for this reason if a Job instance was created because of the time required to make this resource assessment.
+Property Value Description ERROR_SOURCE Reference to Job instance which failed to start for this reason if a Job instance was created because of the time required to make this resource assessment.
 If a Job instance was not created, because the assessment was fast enough, then this property must be NULL.
-Existence is required PERCEIVED_SEVE RITY 2 ( Low ) Existence is required
+Existence is required PERCEIVED_SEVE RITY 2 (Low) Existence is required

-9.3.3.23 Message: Job was Halted
+8.3.3.23 Message: Job was Halted